 A bit about me

-Hello, my name is Daniel and I run my private practice covering Twickenham and the surrounding areas.
-I also work online with clients across the country.
+Hello, my name is Daniel and I offer face to face counselling from my private practice in Twickenham.
+I also offer online and telephone counselling for clients across the UK.

 I offer a safe and relaxing environment for clients to explore whatever issues they may have.
 Each person’s experience of therapy is personal and I like to provide a down-to-earth, forward-thinking and solution-focused environment where I recognise that it is the relationship between the client and counsellor that is of the utmost importance.